 Founded in 1979 by Jeffrey Horowitz, the Theatre for a New Audience seeks to reanimate the performance and study of Shakespeare and classic drama.
-The first American presenting organization invited to present a production of Shakespeare at the Royal Shakespeare Company, Theatre for a New Audience performs regular seasons in New York City at The Duke theater on 42nd Street.
+The first American presenting organization invited to present a production of Shakespeare at the Royal Shakespeare Company, Theatre for a New Audience performs regular seasons at Polonsky Shakespeare Center in Brooklyn.

 World Theater Project (grades 4-12): This program combines the experience of seeing a production of a classical play with ample opportunity for discussion before and after.
 Prior to attending the performance, students receive introductory lessons and materials that help them understand the play in its historical and social context.
 Post-performance activities focus on further study of the play and culminate in students re-creating and performing a scene of their choice.